Higher-Order Topological Mott Insulator on the Pyrochlore Lattice: Energy spectra at

 \section{Energy spectra at $U=0$}

 The energy spectra as function of $\phi$ in the noninteracting limit are shown in Fig.~\ref{fig:spectra}.
 For the system under the PBC, the single-particle gap opens for the HOTI of $\phi<\phic{0}{1} \simeq 0.1$ and the BI of $\phi>\phic{0}{2} \simeq 0.4$.
-For the system under the OBC, the eightfold degenerated zero-energy states appear only in the HOTI.
+For the system under the OBC, the eightfold degenerate zero-energy states appear only in the HOTI.
+The averaged probability densities of these degenerated states are shown in Fig.~\ref{fig:spectra}(c) for $\phi=0.04$.